 Medical changes are another common reason why your cats do this.
 UTIs are not healthy.
 They put your little friend through a lot of pain.

-Most of the illnesses found in cats cause them extreme pain while urinating or defecating.
+Most illnesses found in cats cause them extreme pain while urinating or defecating.
 This makes your cat stay near the litter box longer.

 It’s because they feel safe there and, secondly, to be prepared in case of an emergency.
-While this is true for internal illnesses and infections, please look for anything indicating your cat isn’t happy with its skin.
+While this is true for internal illnesses and infections, please look for any signs indicating your cat isn’t happy with its skin.

 Pregnancy

-If your cat is pregnant, she will spend much more time in its litter box than usual.
-It’s mainly because cats feel safe there and are not energetic and adventurous.
-So they decide to be friendly and comfy most of the time.
+If your cat is pregnant, she will spend much more time in her litter box than usual.
+This is mainly because cats feel safe there and are less energetic and adventurous.
+So, they decide to be more comfortable and cozy most of the time.

-Another reason is that she might need to pee often, so she stays near the litter box.
-If your cat will be in labor soon, it is another reason it spends most of the time in its litter box.
+Another reason is that she might need to pee more often, so she stays near the litter box.
+If your cat is about to go into labor soon, that’s another reason she may spend more time in her litter box.

 Territorial Issues

-Cats are territorial animals, and they’re quite a pain when trying to protect or claim something they own.
+Cats are territorial animals, and they can be quite a pain when trying to protect or claim something they own.
 Pretty entitled, right?

-If I go missing anytime soon, you all know what happened.
-So, when you have multiple pets, your cat will likely spend way more time in its litter box to protect its territory.
+If I go missing anytime soon, you’ll all know what happened!
+So, when you have multiple pets, your cat will likely spend much more time in its litter box to protect its territory.

 Cats do not like sharing, so you shouldn’t be surprised if yours is acting weird due to having another pet around.